Most people go into a new diet with one of the following intentions:

 Or, you could even try some mint and cucumber.
 Yum!

-While 2 liters of water is typically recommended for an average adult, the amount of water you should be drinking each day will depend on your weight, and activity levels.
+While 2 liters of water are typically recommended for an average adult, the amount of water you should be drinking each day will depend on your weight, and activity levels.

-Use this daily water intake calculator to help you figure out how much water your should be drinking.
+Use this daily water intake calculator to help you figure out how much water you should be drinking.

 Step 4: Have fun in the kitchen

 Most people who eat a lot of meat think that they will be limited when it comes to just eating vegetables and fish.